anuindale/sieve-latex-macros/README.md

 REQUIREMENTS:

-*Python installed
+* Python installed

-*all latex macros are on single lines, staring with \def, \newcommand or \renewcommand
+* All latex macros are on single lines, staring with \def, \newcommand or \renewcommand

 USAGE: